 From Amanda Lovelace, a poetry collection in four parts: the princess, the damsel, the queen, and you.
 The first three sections piece together the life of the author while the final section serves as a note to the reader.
 This moving book explores love, loss, grief, healing, empowerment, and inspiration.

 the princess saves herself in this one is the first book in the "women are some kind of magic" series.

 About the Author

-amanda lovelace is the author of several bestselling poetry titles, including her celebrated "women are some kind of magic" trilogy as well as her new “you are your own fairy tale” series. she is also the co-creator of the believe in your own magic oracle deck. when she isn't reading, writing, or drinking a much-needed cup of coffee, you can find her casting spells from her home in a (very) small town on the jersey shore, where she resides with her poet-spouse & their three cats.
+amanda lovelace (she/they) is the author of several bestselling poetry titles, including her celebrated "women are some kind of magic" series as well as her “you are your own fairy tale” trilogy. they are also the co-creator of the believe in your own magic oracle deck. when she isn't reading, writing, or drinking a much-needed cup of coffee, you can find her casting spells from her home in a (very) small town on the jersey shore, where she resides with her poet-spouse & their three cats.